 Good Standing.
-In order to be in good standing for and have the right to vote in any particular Board meeting, a Promoter Director (or the applicable alternate Director of the relevant Promoter Member) must have participated in at least three of the five duly announced meetings prior to the meeting at issue to the extent Promoter Members have been active Promoter Members of the Corporation during the period of such five prior meetings.
-In order to restore a Promoter Director’s good standing status, the Promoter Director must attend two consecutive Board meetings, after which he or she will be considered in good standing for the following meeting.
+In order to be in good standing for, and have the right to vote in, any particular Board meeting, a Promoter Director (or the applicable alternate Director of the relevant Promoter Member) must have participated in at least three of the five duly announced meetings prior to the meeting at issue.
+A Promoter Director appointed by a new Promoter Member will be considered in good standing for the first five meetings after the Promoter Member joins the Corporation.
+If a Promoter Director is not in good standing, he or she must attend two consecutive Board meetings to restore his or her good standing, only after which such Promoter Director will be considered in good standing for the following meeting.
 The attendance by an Alternate Director will not be considered in the restoration of a Promoter Director’s status of good standing.
 A Promoter Member may replace a Director who is not in good standing, but the new Promoter Director will inherit the standing of the Promoter Director being replaced.

 Removal.
-A Director may be removed from office for any cause deemed sufficient by the Board, voting in accordance with Section 3.10.b) below.
+A Director may be removed from office for any cause deemed sufficient by the Board, voting in accordance with Section 3.10.d) below.
 In the event of removal of a Promoter Director, the Promoter Member will retain its right to appoint a Promoter Director, but must not re-appoint the removed Director.

 Compensation.
 Directors will not receive compensation for carrying out their duties as Directors.
 The Board may adopt policies providing for reasonable reimbursement of Directors for expenses incurred in conjunction with carrying out Board responsibilities, such as travel expenses to attend Board meetings.

 Transactions with Interested Parties.
-No contract or transaction between the Corporation and one or more of its Directors or officers, or between the Corporation and any other corporation, partnership, association or other organization in which one or more of its Directors or officers are directors or have a financial interest, will be void or voidable solely for this reason, or solely because the Director or officer is present at or participates in the meeting of the Board or committee thereof which authorizes the contract or transaction or solely because his or their votes are counted for such purpose, if:

-the material facts as to the transaction and as to such Director’s his or her relationship or interest are fully disclosed or are known to the Board, and the Board in good faith authorize, approves or ratifies the contract or transaction by the affirmative votes of a majority of the disinterested Directors, even if the disinterested Directors represent less than a quorum; and

-The contract or transaction is just and reasonable as to the Corporation as of the time it is authorized, approved or ratified, by the Board.
+The Corporation and its Directors and officers will comply with all applicable requirements regarding transactions with interested parties.

 Meetings.